-In order to complete the following steps, a "Safety Operator" user must be logged in.
+To complete the following steps, a "Safety Operator" user must be logged in.

 Open the Watchman interface via the menu on the sidebar in Franka UI.
 The active and confirmed rules as well as the validation states of the scenarios are now displayed on the Watchman interface.